julia-tala98/julia-tala98.github.io/README.md

 ##[click here](http://julia-tala98.github.io) to see my page!

 To create a cohesive and nice-looking page I have used images from other websites.
-Below are the links to the pages I borrowed images from.
+Below are the images I used.
+Click on the picture to go to the page I borrowed from.

 Main background image: ![Background image](http://wallpapercraze.com/images/wallpapers/honey_honeycomb_w1.jpeg)